NCI-Agency/anet/docs/deploy-ai.md

 - Docker Engine 20.10+ (or Podman with `podman-docker`) and `docker compose` v2.
 - ANET running locally with both `/graphql` (user-bearer) and `/graphqlWebService` (service-account) endpoints reachable on port 8080.
-- A **Web Service Access Token** configured in ANET — Apollo MCP authenticates with this token.
-See ANET's `anet.yml` for how to generate one.
+- A **Web Service Access Token** generated in ANET — Apollo MCP authenticates with this token.
+Generate one as an admin via the ANET Admin UI under "Web service access tokens".
 - Outbound network access to `ghcr.io` (for the Apollo MCP vendor image).

 ---